umarcor/osvb/doc/index.rst

 All the frameworks support multiple vendor tools as well as open source simulators.
 However, due to licensing restrictions, it is not possible to test non FLOSS simulators on public Continuous Integration (CI) services.
-Therefore, the examples in this bundle are tested on CI with open source simulators/compilers only (see :ref:`OSVB:Simulators`).
+Therefore, the examples in this bundle are tested on CI with open source simulators/compilers only (see :ref:`Simulators`).

 ..
 IMPORTANT:: This project is a proof of concept for gathering several integration efforts involving the target projects by pairs.
 For instance, VUnit and cocotb, or VUnit and OSVVM.
 Not all the features described in this home page are implemented